ranjodh-kaur/Minor-Project-Jan-2021-/README.md

 # Minor-Project
-You should submit your Synopsis and Final Report Here.
+Upload your synopsis / Final Report in the corresponding folder.

 ## Instructions
 1. Synopsis and Final Report should be in LaTex format (Download LyX editor, LyX is used in the sample).